 Ing.
 Chiti was personally responsible for the periscope intake behind the driver for Grand Prix cars.
 He moved in 1957 to Ferrari where he was credited with the development of the mid-engined race car and the rear spoiler, a design which led directly to the use of the rear wing, according to a distinguished Alfa historian, the late Pat Braden.

 Later in the assembly process, a tubular chassis being prepared for testing is beginning to sport new handmade, made to measure fiberglass clothes!
-One of the workers is jokingly protraying the placement of a Junior Z vent panel as meant to fit somewhere on the T-33.
+One of these workers is jokingly protraying the placement of a Junior Z vent panel as meant to fit somewhere on the T-33.

 Another view of the carrozzeria area with a visiting experimental Junior Z receiving some bodywork to complement it's rear transverse-mounted four cylinder engine.
 In the immediate foreground you see a form for laying up fiberglass body components and the very first 12 cylinder TT chassis partially completed which will eventually find it's way onto the starting grid after a year or so of relentless testing.